Department of Humanities

 To accomplish this goal of differentiated, student-centered instruction and active learning, I have varied my teaching strategies to include not only traditional lectures but also small-group readings and analyses of primary sources as well as class debates and simulations.
 I have also incorporated into my courses student-led teaching and project-based learning in which pairs or small groups of students design mini-lessons to deliver to their peers.
 These student-led lessons include short formative assessments, multimedia presentation components, and analyses of primary sources chosen by the student-teachers.
 I have additionally had my students interview relatives and compile family narratives, which exposed them to techniques in oral history and contributed to their understanding of history as an ongoing process which they play a role in shaping.

 My teaching is also informed by Douglas Fisher and Nancy Frey’s gradual release of responsibility model, which is well suited for smaller classes but which can also be adapted for larger lecture settings.
 This approach blends focused instruction in the form of lectures; guided instruction, which involves the educator leading the students in class-wide series of historical inquiry; collaborative learning, which gives students the opportunity to work with their peers; and independent learning, which involves students engaging in intensive written analysis.
 The model can unfold in the space of a single lecture or during a week of meetings, but it is more importantly implemented over the course of an entire school year so that students gain confidence in their ability to take ownership over their education and to engage in original historical interpretation.
-It is especially useful for introducing to students techniques of primary-source analysis and for promoting both cooperative group work and independent writing and argumentation.
+It is especially useful for introducing techniques of primary-source analysis to students and for promoting both cooperative group work and independent writing and argumentation.
 In pursuit of these goals, I am a strong advocate for providing students with opportunities during and outside class time to visit archives to gain hands-on research experience in the work conducted by historians.
 I have served previously as an advisor for senior capstone research projects for two students, which allowed me to instruct them on historical research methods, principles of historiography, and the responsible use of both physical and digital archives.

 On a practical level, my classes are characterized by a dynamic mixture of lecture, question-and-answer and discussion segments, and collaborative work.
 I place a premium not only on teaching my students differing narratives and interpretations of history but on training them in various methodologies of historical inquiry and analysis, the benefits of which, I strive to impress upon them, are useful for both majors and non-majors and in a wide array of professions.
 This is an imperative for social studies educators in a period in which the number of students pursuing the study of history is declining and in which more students are turning to fields and industries outside the humanities.
 My time as a teaching assistant and discussion section leader at a state university with a large and diverse student body and as an instructor at a public STEM high school with a majority-minority student body – including several first- and second-generation immigrant students and English language learners as well as nearly 35% of students qualifying for free or reduced lunch – has well equipped me to effectively teach students from a variety of personal backgrounds and with vastly differing expectations for a history course.